By: Team Team CS2103T-F14-4 Since: Sep 2019 Licence: MIT

 The Add Driver feature adds a new Driver into a Driver list.

-requires the following fields: Driver
+AddDriverCommand requires the following fields: Driver.

 The attributes of Driver is as follows:

-As seen in the above class diagram, the id
+As seen in the above class diagram, the id field is not required when adding a driver.

-The mandatory fields for users are: name
+The mandatory fields for users are: name, phone, email, address.

 A unique id will also be allocated to the Driver for differentiation.